Gonçalo Ramos

 Born in Olhão, Ramos came through Benfica's youth academy.
 He began playing for Benfica B in 2019 and was promoted to the first team a year later.
-Following three seasons with the first team, Ramos established himself as an integral player for the club.
+Following three seasons with the first team, Ramos established himself as an integral player for the club, helping them win the league title in 2022–23.
+In 2023, Ramos signed for Paris Saint-Germain on an initial one-year loan deal, before joining the club permanently for €65 million.

 Ramos is a former Portugal youth international, representing his country at various levels, including the under-19 team that finished as runners-up at the 2019 UEFA European Championship and the under-21 team that finished as runners-up at the 2021 European Championship.
-He made his senior international debut in 2022.
+He made his senior international debut in 2022, being part of the squad at the 2022 FIFA World Cup and UEFA Euro 2024.

 Club career

 Early career

-Born in Olhão, Algarve on 20 June 2001, Ramos started his football career in the youth ranks of local side Olhanense in 2009, before joining Loulé in 2011.
-Shortly Ramos had several trials with Sporting CP at age of 9, but was rejected due to his slight frame, leading him to join their crosstown rivals youth system Benfica in 2013 at the age of 12.
+Born in Olhão, Faro District, Ramos started his football career in the youth ranks of local side Olhanense in 2009, before joining Loulé in 2011.
+Shortly Ramos had several trials with Sporting CP aged 9, but was rejected due to his slight frame, leading him to join their crosstown rivals youth system Benfica in 2013 at the age of 12.